How Often Should You Use a Muscle Roller Stick | 321 STRONG Answers

 See our complete guide: [Can You Use a Foam Roller on Your Lower Back?](/answers/can-you-use-a-foam-roller-on-your-lower-back)

-See our complete guide: Foam Rolling Before or After Shoulder Workout
+Read our complete guide: [Foam Rolling Before or After Shoulder Workout](/answers/foam-rolling-before-or-after-shoulder-workout)

 If rolling leaves visible bruising or soreness that persists beyond 48 hours, reduce pressure and drop to one session per day.
 That's usually a pressure problem, not a frequency problem.
 Light and consistent beats hard and sporadic.
-For neck and upper back use, see our guide on using a massage stick on your neck and shoulders.
-If muscle knots are the main concern, check out whether a massage stick can help with muscle knots for targeted release techniques.
+For neck and upper back use, see our guide on [using a massage stick on your neck and shoulders](/blog/can-you-use-a-massage-stick-on-your-neck-and-shoulders).
+If muscle knots are the main concern, check out [whether a massage stick helps with muscle knots](/blog/can-a-massage-stick-help-with-muscle-knots) for targeted release techniques.

 321 STRONG recommends using a muscle roller stick once daily as your baseline, adding a second session only on heavy training days or when you feel specific tightness in the calves, IT band, or shins.
 Spend 30-60 seconds per muscle group, keep strokes slow and deliberate, and pair the stick with a full foam roller to cover the larger muscle groups a stick can't reach efficiently.